tonethar/IGME-330-Master/notes/canvas-2.md

-# Canvas II - More Canvas
+# Canvas II - More of the canvas API

  - **What is the canvas drawing API, and why is it worth knowing?**
    - It's a [stateful](https://en.wikipedia.org/wiki/State_(computer_science)) bitmap drawing API that is available on all modern web browsers - it's good to know how these kind of APIs work - as both iOS & Android have similar APIs for custom drawing